 President Monson's mother's parents, Thomas Sharp Condie and Margaret Ellen Watson, came from pioneer families in the old 6th Ward of the Salt Lake Pioneer Stake.
 Their ancestors were from Scotland and were among the early settlers of the Salt Lake Valley.

-He grew up with "a sense of appreciation and love for our relatives because all of us lived together," he wrote in a privately published memoir.
+He grew up with "a sense of appreciation and love for our relatives because all of us lived together," he wrote.
 His grandfather had purchased the property and erected his own home as well as a duplex where President Monson's Uncle John and Aunt Margaret lived, and where his own family occupied the east side of the building.

 "On that corner lived my mother and her three sisters.
 I felt totally at ease in any of their homes, never feeling the need to knock at the door.
 Always I was welcome," he wrote.

 He was baptized Sept.
 21, 1935, in the baptistry on Temple Square, and religious activities centered around the old 7th Ward building west of West Temple on the north side of 500 South..